 Matt Carr goes on about polls of Assad’s popularity: this in a dictatorship which has tortured thousands to death.
 Who under regime control would dare answer no?
 Incredibly, one such survey was an internet poll with no more than 98 respondents in Syria.

 He asks “what would happen to the Syrians that have supported the regime” if the Free Syrian Army win.
 The question Matt Carr fails to grasp is what is happening to millions of the dictator’s victims right now?
 The Free Syrian Army are the people who have defended their homes, freedom and justice against Assad for the last five years and against ISIS for the last three, and who are now being bombed by Assad’s ally Putin.
 The Free Syrian Army are not the ones levelling neighbourhoods and driving millions from their homes.

 Syrian civilians need protection from Assad’s mass murder.
 Stop the War have nothing to offer Syrians, and so they stop their ears.

 The Syria Solidarity Movement UK is a network of activists, academics, trade unionists, lawyers, socialists, doctors, nurses, students committed to solidarity with the Syrian RevolutionLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.